cfjedimaster/raymondcamdendotcom/content/post/2017/10/09/facebook-chatbots-with-openwhisk.md

 	wsk action get fbbot --url

 When you follow Facebook's guide, this is the URL you use for the webhook.
-Do *strong* add JSON to the end!
+Do *not* add JSON to the end!
 I always do that as I'm used to building JSON-responding services, but Facebook requires a non-JSON response for verification.
 Just use the URL as is.

 Now for the code.
 I'm going to share the whole thing at the end, but first I want to share a few bits and pieces.
 Facebook will either send you a GET or POST request.
 The GET is always used for verification.
 You can handle this like so: